project-owner/Peppy.doc/Station-Screen.md

 * **Navigation Right**.
 This button serves the same purposes as the previous button but for the right side.

+* **Home Button**.
+The Home Screen will be displayed after clicking on this button.

+* **Play/Pause Button**.
+This button provides functionality to control audio playback.
+Clicking on this button switches playback mode from Play to Pause and back.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/page.png|alt=page]]
 </p>